iocron/typo3-theme-githooks/README.md

 4. Try it out:

   * 4.1 Try pulling / merging something and the .githooks should get triggered
-  * 4.2 Or initialize the post-merge script first: `bash .githooks/post-merge`
+  * 4.2 Or try/execute the post-merge script directly: `bash .githooks/post-merge`

 *(Note: If any problems occur, then please check the logs in .githooks/logs)*